all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

       A questionnaire on FamilyHealth that a participant can fill out.

   questionnaireOnFamilyHealthTime
-      Indicates the time at which the participant completed the family health questionnaire.
+      Indicates the time at which the RDR received notice of family health questionnaire.

   questionnaireOnFamilyHealthAuthored
       indicates the time at which the participant completed the family health questionnaire.